-Proposal, literature review, and executive short report (30% total).
+Proposal, literature review, and executive short report (35% total).
 Often executives, policy-makers, and other important folks will rely on you to read the technical literature in order to explain the content and the repercussions of changes in the field and to make recommendations.
-This project will be done in stages.
-First, you will write a brief proposal (5%) explaining your audience, purpose, and proposed sources of information (research/literature review).
+This collaborative project will be done in stages.
+First, you and your partner will write a brief proposal (10%) explaining your audience, purpose, and proposed sources of information (research/literature review).
 You will also share your proposal with a few classmates for feedback.
-Finally, you will produce a brief report (25%) that summarizes and incorporates the research findings in order to make specific recommendations to your target audience.
+Finally, you and your partner will produce a brief report (25%) that summarizes and incorporates the research findings in order to make specific recommendations to your target audience.
 The language you use in the report will be less technical: semi-specialist readers have their own areas of expertise and will not always share your understanding of concepts and specific training.
-This final assignment will be done in two drafts.
+The report will be done in two drafts.